With over one in four Americans age 65+ falling each year, NCOA provides facts, tools, and fall prevention strategies to help keep you safe.

 The Challenges of Falls

-According to the U.S. Centers for Disease Control and Prevention (CDC):
+According to the U.S. Centers for Disease Control and Prevention (CDC) and other falls research:

-- One-fourth of Americans aged 65+ falls each year.
+- More than one-fourth of Americans age 65+ falls each year.1

-- Falls are the leading cause of fatal injury and the most common cause of nonfatal trauma-related hospital admissions among older adults.
+- Falls are the leading cause of fatal and nonfatal injuries among older adults.2

-- Falls result in more than 3 million injuries treated in emergency departments annually, including over 850,000 hospitalizations and more than 29,000 deaths.
+- Falls result in more than 3 million injuries treated in emergency departments annually, including over 800,000 hospitalizations.4

 Falls, with or without injury, also carry a heavy quality of life impact.
 A growing number of older adults fear falling and, as a result, limit their activities and social engagements.
 This can result in further physical decline, depression, social isolation, and feelings of helplessness.